'Bashware' Attacks Exploit Windows 10's Subsystem for Linux - Slashdot

 While administrator access is needed to execute a Bashware attack, this is fairly easily obtained, and the technique can be used to disguise malicious operations from antivirus software and other security tools.
 Researchers from Check Point Research point out that the danger stems from the fact that "existing security solutions are still not adapted to monitor processes of Linux executables running on Windows."

 Easy to get administrator access?
-(Score:2)
+(Score:4, Insightful)

 While administrator access is needed to execute a Bashware attack, this is fairly easily obtained